micklto/capstone/README.md

 - Ansible
 - Terraform
 - JDK
+- Docker

+>Installation instructions can be found for your development platform at their respective websites.
 ## Application Development
 ### Spring Boot Application
-Application is called ```capstone``` and is a Spring Boot application that is deployed as a container.
+Application is called ```capstone``` and is a ```Spring Boot``` application that is deployed as a container.
 It is dependant on a PostgreSQL datasource.
-It will takes its database connection paramaters through environment variables.
-Those environment varialbes will be provided through ```env``` in the deployment descriptor.
+It will takes it\'s database connection paramaters through environment variables.
+Those environment varialbes will be provided through an ```env``` section in the deployment descriptor.

+The spring-boot plugin for maven provides for building an OCI compliant container without using a Dockerfile.

-Steps for building Spring Boot Application
+#### Steps for building Spring Boot Application

 ```bash
 ./mvnw install